An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Numerical Results

+This experiment considers a system with a large, externally applied, electric field.
+Uniform boundary conditions are used for the director, fixing $\director = (0, 0, 1)^T$.
+The electric potential is set to zero along the boundary except for $y = 1.0$ where an approximate square function is used such that $\phi$ rises to roughly $1.5$ on the middle-third of the edge, producing a large electric field with a steep transition near the top boundary.
+Specifically, reusing $\theta_1(x, y)$ from Section \ref{flexo_patterned_boundary}, the electric potential on the boundary $y=1.0$ is defined as $\phi(x, y) = 1.5\big(\cos(\theta_1(x, y)) - \cos\big(\frac{\pi}{4} -\arctan(L)\big)\big)$.

-The effects of the electric field are seen in Figure \ref{2DFlexoRefinement}\subref{2DFlexoRefinement:left1}, which shows the computed solution on the finest mesh resulting from Dorfler AMR with parameter $\nu = 0.9$.
+The effects of the large electric field are seen in Figure \ref{2DSquareRefinement}(\subref{2DSquareRefinement:left1}), which shows the computed solution on the finest mesh with Dorfler AMR.
 In response to the field, the director deforms to align with the field lines, even near the boundary where elastic resistance is strongest.
-The regions surrounding the rapid transitions in the electric potential contain the most difficult to resolve physics and the largest free energy contributions, which suggests that a significant portion of the total approximation error will also be present in these areas.
-In Figure \ref{2DFlexoRefinement}\subref{2DFlexoRefinement:center1}, the refinement pattern resulting from AMR clearly emphasize these transition regions.
+The electric potential is illustrated in Figure \ref{2DSquareRefinement}(\subref{2DSquareRefinement:right1}).
+The regions surrounding the rapid transitions in the electric potential contain the most difficult to resolve physics and the largest free-energy contributions.
+This suggests that a significant portion of the total approximation error will also be present in these areas.
+In Figure \ref{2DSquareRefinement}(\subref{2DSquareRefinement:center1}), the refinement patterns clearly emphasize the transition regions.
+As such, finer mesh elements improve resolution therein while areas with dynamics that are likely already well captured by a coarser mesh, such as those near $y=0$, are de-emphasized.